 Every BMW CPO vehicle comes with a two-part warranty.
 First, you get the remainder of the BMW 4-year/50,000-mile new vehicle warranty.
-When that portion expires, either by time or miles, a separate, less comprehensive one-year/unlimited-mile warranty goes into effect.
+When that portion expires, either by time or miles, a separate, less comprehensive 1-year/unlimited-mile warranty goes into effect.

 - Air conditioning and heating